stephenbradshaw/BurpPythonGateway/README.md

 ```

 The compiled extension file will be created under `target/` - the jar file with `-with-dependencies` in the name is the one you load into Burp.

+# Grab the release

+If you dont want to compile your own copy of the extension, grab the latest compiled release from the Releases section.